hcs42/timestat/README.markdown

   --to wISO_WEEK_NUMBER-7`.
 - `-t, --today` is equivalent to `--day today`.
 - `-y, --yesterday` is equivalent to `--day yesterday`.
+- `--this-week`: Work with days in this week.

 Date formats: